daveanthonyc/daveanthonyc/README.md

 ### Hi there 👋
-My name is **David Chiang**.
+I'm **David Chiang**.
-I am a passionate software developer who is looking to get into the industry specifically on the frontend 👍 Here's my [portfolio](https://david-chiang.netlify.app/)
+I'm a passionate software developer who's looking to get into the industry specifically on the frontend 👍 Here's my [portfolio](https://david-chiang.netlify.app/)

 - 🔭 I’m currently working on a project/task management application called Pano in React.
 [Check it out!](https://github.com/daveanthonyc/Pano)